SPARK FX 2019: CONFERENCE

 Ian also maintains the world’s largest memorabilia collection from the movie, Speed.

-Jeff White is a Visual Effects Supervisor and Creative Director for ILM Vancouver.
-In 2018, the Academy of Motion Picture Arts & Sciences honoured White with a Technical Achievement Award for his original design of ILM’s procedural rigging system, Block Party.
-That same year he received an Oscar nomination for visual effects for his work on Kong: Skull Island.
+Jeff White, an award-winning Visual Effects Supervisor and Creative Director at ILM Vancouver, oversees the studio's creative operations.
+Renowned for his technical prowess, especially in creature work, White earned an Academy Technical Achievement Award in 2018 for designing ILM's procedural rigging system, Block Party.
+The same year, he received an Oscar nomination for visual effects in Kong: Skull Island.

 Digital FX Supervisor // VES